Tremors (1990 film): Plot

 After the three return to town, the worms attack and kill general store owner Walter Chang, forcing everyone to hide on the town's various rooftops.
 Meanwhile, survivalist couple Burt and Heather Gummer manage to kill one of the creatures after unwittingly luring it to their basement armory.
 In town, the two remaining worms attack the building foundations, knocking over a trailer belonging to Nestor before dragging him under and devouring him.
 Realizing they cannot stay in the town any longer, Earl, Rhonda, and Miguel distract the monsters while Val commandeers a track loader and chains a semi-trailer to the rear; the survivors use it to try to escape to a nearby mountain range.
 En route, both worms create a sinkhole trap that disables the track loader, and the survivors flee to some nearby boulders for safety.
 Earl then has an idea to lure in the worms and trick them into swallowing Burt's homemade pipe bombs.
 The strategy successfully kills one worm, but the last one spits a bomb back towards the survivors, forcing them to disperse as the explosion destroys all but one of the remaining bombs.

-Val lures the final worm into chasing him to the edge of a cliff and then explodes the remaining bomb behind it, frightening the worm into charging through the cliff face, where it plummets to its death onto the rocks below.
+Val lures the final worm into chasing him to the edge of a cliff and throws the remaining bomb behind it, propelling the worm through the cliff face, where it plummets to its death onto the rocks below.
 The group returns to town, where they call in the authorities to begin an investigation while Earl encourages Val to pursue a romantic relationship with Rhonda.

 Cast

 Production

-The concept of Tremors was originally conceived in the early 1980s, when writers S. S. Wilson and Brent Maddock were working for the United States Navy as filmmakers in charge of creating educational safety videos.
-While getting footage, the two climbed a large desert boulder and asked the question "What if there was something that wouldn't let us off of this rock?"
-This inspired the two to start brainstorming ideas for a monster movie, which was eventually dubbed "Land Sharks".
-They shared their idea to their friend Ron Underwood, who was working with National Geographic as a documentary director, and used his knowledge of zoology to better develop the "land sharks" into creatures that could realistically exist.
+The concept of Tremors was originally conceived in the early 1980s, when writer S. S. Wilson was serving as an editor at a base for the United States Navy as a filmmaker.
+When hiking one time over large boulders that involved pole vaulting, he suddenly had the thought, “What if something was under the ground and I couldn’t get off this rock?”
+He tucked away the idea on a piece of paper and eventually came back to it after the success of selling the script of Short Circuit with his writing partner Brent Maddock.
+Nancy Roberts, who was their agent, suggested that they get out their old ideas and start trying to approach them for pitches, with the one she liked best being what became Tremors.
+Wilson and Maddock shared their idea to their friend Ron Underwood, who was working with National Geographic as a documentary director, and used his knowledge of zoology to better develop the "land sharks" into creatures that could realistically exist.

 After their script for Short Circuit spawned a major box office hit, Wilson and Maddock quickly began shopping around their idea for Tremors.
 The name "Land Sharks" was changed owing to a then-popular Saturday Night Live sketch featuring a character of the same name.
-The original screenplay, titled 'Beneath Perfection', was finished in June 1988.
+The original screenplay, titled Beneath Perfection, was finished in June 1988.